zsiki/GeoEasy/doc/install.rst

 OSX (Machintosh) installation
 -----------------------------

 Usually Tcl/Tk, the necessary programming language is installed on OSX.
-Please check it.
+Please check it from a terminal window.

 .. code:: bash